AntLightCode/spreadsheetmemo-library/README.md

 # 📚 SpreadsheetMemo Library

-Welcome to the **SpreadsheetMemo Library** - a free, community-driven collection of ready-to-use learning documents for the [SpreadsheetMemo](https://spreadsheetmemo.com) application!
+Welcome to the **SpreadsheetMemo Library** - a free, open collection of ready-to-use learning documents for the [SpreadsheetMemo](https://spreadsheetmemo.com) application!

 ## What is SpreadsheetMemo?